 A podcast listener named Sam writes in to ask: “Pastor John, I enjoyed your episode on cussing [which was episode #97 — a very popular episode].
 It was an excellent biblical presentation.
 My question is how some Christians, even preachers, use what appear to be offensive words.
-My heart is broken when I hear words from the pulpit such as [and I’ll read them — “shoot, crud, dang, crap, friggin, and others.
+My heart is broken when I hear words from the pulpit such as [and I’ll read them] shoot, crud, dang, crap, friggin’, and others.
 How should we as Christians react to these words, when we hear them in the pulpit?”

 Yeah, and it is a lot worse than that.
-And I just came from a situation where I heard plenty of it in a Christian context for reasons I will try to address in a minute, but let’s begin by preempting a legitimate push back.
-Because I am going to side with Sam.
+And I just came from a situation where I heard plenty of it in a Christian context for reasons I will try to address in a minute.
+But let’s begin by preempting a legitimate pushback.
+I am going to side with Sam.
 I don’t like this tendency.
 I think it is not good, not biblical, and has sinful roots.
-But there is a legitimate push back and let me address it.
+But there is a legitimate pushback, and let me address it.

 Paul used scatological or garbage language.
-For example, I am thinking of dung and refuse to refer to his former legalistic life in Philippians 3:8.
-“I count everything as refuse or as garbage or as dung.”
-And I have heard some people try to justify using “the s word” here.
+For example, I am thinking of dung and refuse to refer to his former legalistic life in Philippians 3:8: “For his sake I have suffered the loss of all things and count them as rubbish” or refuse or as garbage or as dung.
+And I have heard some people try to justify using the “S word” here.
 I doubt that very much.
-We don’t have any knowledge that would help us know the nature between “the s word,” crap, dung, refuse.
+We don’t have any knowledge that would help us know the nature between the “S word,” crap, dung, refuse.
 I mean they get increasingly grotesque, right?
 And so there is no way exegetically to say for sure which of those Paul nailed.
-And therefore to try to argue with confidence that you could be as offensive as possible here, because Paul was, I doubt very much.
+And therefore to try to argue with confidence that you could be as offensive as possible here, because Paul was, I doubt it very much.

-He did call his adversaries who advocated that dung-like way of life “dogs” (Philippians 3:2).
+Paul did call his adversaries who advocated that dung-like way of life “dogs” (Philippians 3:2).
 And there were probably reasons for that.
 And in Galatians 5:12 he said, “I wish those who unsettle you would emasculate [or castrate] themselves.”
-And Jesus, of course, called the destructive teachers “broods of vipers” and there are others (see Matthew 23:33 and the rest of that chapter).
+And Jesus, of course, called the destructive teachers “broods of vipers,” and there are others (see Matthew 23:33 and the rest of that chapter).
 So there is a whole group of words and sentences in the New Testament where Christ and the apostles were very severe with adversaries of the Christian faith or people who purported to teach the Christian faith and who were false teachers.

-But there is a big difference between the kind of seriousness that Jesus and Paul had when they spoke these things.
-There was nothing cavalier.
-There was nothing joking.
+But there is a big difference between the kind of seriousness that Jesus and Paul had.
+When they spoke these things, there was nothing cavalier.
+There was nothing “jokey”.
 There was nothing trendy.
 There was no effort to be cool.
 The spirit in which Jesus and Paul used these words were radically different than what I think most pastors are trying to conjure up when they use them.

 Now with that caution or preemptive strike against a criticism, let me go ahead and share Sam’s concern about pastors and church leaders who seem to go out of their way to flaunt course, rude, dirty, questionable language.
 Let’s just take one passage of the several we could go to and draw out two or three lessons from it.
 And I am thinking of Ephesians 5:3–5.
 And the thing we should watch for in these three verses is how verse 5 is the ground of verse 3 manifestly — you will see it.
 And then we need to ask: Why is verse 4 inserted in there?
 It just seems to break the flow.

 So here is Ephesians 5:3: “Sexual immorality and all impurity or covetousness must not even be named among you as is proper among saints [or holy ones].”
 That is the end of verse 3.
-Now let me jump to verse 5: “For you may be sure of this, that everyone who is [and then he names those three again] sexually immoral or impure, or who is covetous, that is an idolater, has no inheritance in the kingdom of God.”
+Now let me jump to verse 5: “For you may be sure of this, that everyone who is [and then he names those three again] sexually immoral or impure, or who is covetous (that is an idolater), has no inheritance in the kingdom of God.”
 So verse 5 is manifestly a repetition of the three sins of verse 3 and then given as a reason for why we should avoid them; namely, you won’t enter the kingdom of God if you follow them.
-Between those two verses is this: “Let there be no filthiness or foolish talk nor crude joking, which are out of place, but instead let there be thanksgiving” (verse 4).
+Between those two verses is this: “Let there be no filthiness nor foolish talk nor crude joking, which are out of place, but instead let there be thanksgiving” (verse 4).

 In other words, the mouth is brought into consideration between verses 3 and 5 so it would be clear that it is not just what you do with your groin or your heart, but with your tongue or your mouth as well.
-If it is wrong to do sexual things, he is saying, I think it is wrong to be cavalier and course in verbalizing those very things.
+If it is wrong to do sexual things, he is saying, it is wrong to be cavalier and course in verbalizing those very things.
 There is a lot of things people are willing to take on their mouths that they would not take in their hands — and they wouldn’t take into their lives.